zKillboard/RedisQ/README.md

 ##### How do I identify myself?

-RedisQ will use your IP address by default, however, if you'd like to send a custom ID use the queueID parameter.
+RedisQ will use the parameter queueID to identify you.
+This field is required!
 Example:

     https://redisq.zkillboard.com/listen.php?queueID=Voltron9000